"A lie told often enough becomes truth."

 sometimes associated with public-relations firms or hypnotists?

-?
-Some law enforcement agencies have witnessed a growth in the number of employees assigned
+- Some law enforcement agencies have witnessed a growth in the number of employees assigned to

 perception-maintenance at the expense of "street" enforcement work?